RobertLuiten/robability/README.md

 **_Welcome to the wonderful world of Robability._**

-This library is intended for use to help calculate common probability distributions.
+This package is intended for use to help calculate common probability distributions.

 I'm in University right now, so I'm just creating this to get